Package 'iotables'

 data_table

-A matrix or vector that normally has a key column.
-If the key column must be created or replaced, used key_column_name and key_column_values.
+A data.frame or tibble, normally with a key column.
+If the key column must be created or replaced, use key_column_name and key_column_values.

 names_from, values_from